sindresorhus/is-url-superb/readme.md

 isUrl('unicorn');
 //=> false

-// Enable lenient mode to automatically prepend `https://` to the input in case it has no protocol defined. isUrl('unicorn', {lenient: true});
+// Use the lenient option to allow URLs without a protocol. isUrl('unicorn', {lenient: true});
 //=> true
 ```